amd/HPCTrainingDock/README.md

 or connect your VNC viewer to localhost:<port_number> with password <password>
 ```
 From the above output, take note of the `<port_number>` and `<password>`.

-6. To encrypt the network traffic, pass the VNC connection through ssh tunnel by going on your local system and running
+6. To encrypt the network traffic, pass the VNC connection through ssh the tunnel by going on your local system and running
 ```bash
 ssh -L 5950:localhost:<port_number> -N -f <username>@Container
 ```

-where, the `<username>` is the username you use to ssh into the `Container`, and `<port_number>` is the one given on Step 5.
+where `<username>` is the username you use to ssh into the `Container`, and `<port_number>` is the one given on Step 5.

 ---------------------------------------------------------------------------------------------------------------